Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

-* In RRF v3.4 and later there is no longer a distinction between R2 and R3; both cause an event to be created when the driver stalls.
-See the [events](/User_manual/RepRapFirmware/Events) page for more detail.
-To handle the event, RRF calls driver-stall.g passing the stalled local driver number in param.D and the CAN address of the board concerned in param.B.
-File rehome.g is no longer used.
-If file driver-stall.g is not found then the default action to report it to the console and carry on.
 * **S parameter** For most drivers, values range from -64 to +63.
 For TMC2209 drivers (Duet 3 Mini 5+, Duet 3 Toolboard 1LC) values range from -128 to +127.
 Lower values make stall detection more sensitive.
 Values below -10 are not recommended.
 S3 is a good starting point for many motors.
 * If any of the S, F, T and R parameters are absent, the previous values for those parameters associated with the specified drivers will continue to be used.
 * If all the parameters are absent, the existing settings for the specified drive(s) will be reported.